braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/managing_custom_data.md

 ## Pre-populating custom data

 There may be times when you'd like to set up campaigns and segments using custom data before your development team has integrated that custom data.
 Braze allows you to pre-populate custom events and attributes on the dashboard before these pieces of data start tracking so that these events and attributes are available for use in dropdowns and as part of the campaign creation process.
+All data types (such as strings, numbers, and nested custom attributes) are supported.

 To pre-populate custom events and attributes, do the following: